Moore County GIS Department

 GIS is a computer-based mapping technology which can help us understand our physical environment.

-Geospatial Information Services (GIS) is a computer system used for storing, manipulating, maintaining, analyzing, and displaying geographic data.
+Geographic Information Systems (GIS) is a computer system used for storing, manipulating, maintaining, analyzing, and displaying geographic data.

 A Geospatial Information Services is an organized collection of computer hardware, software, geographic data, personnel, and procedures designed to efficiently capture, store, hold, update, manage, manipulate, analyze, and display all forms of spatially referenced data for solving operational, management, and planning problems, and used to describe a place(s) of location in the County.